 Personal data managed by others in relation to mailing lists

 - Personal data such as your name; email address; and marketing preferences will be provided to Mailchimp, our email distribution service provider.

-In the case of our tri-annual newsletter, your personal information will be provided to Cultureshock a creative media agency who manage the production process and AJ&T Mailing, our distribution company, who send out copies of our printed newsletter
+In the case of our tri-annual newsletter, your personal information will be provided to Cultureshock Media, an agency that manages the production process; and AJ&T Mailing, our distribution company, who send out copies of our printed newsletter

 - In each case our providers are not granted any rights to use or pass on your data for their own purposes, and agree to legally binding terms to ensure this.